act-rules/act-rules.github.io/_drafts/SC1-1-1-decorative-images.md

 ## Description

 This rule checks images that are marked as decorative, do not require a text alternative.
+Elements that are the sole content of an interactive element

 *Editor note*: This rule is designed to replace (parts of) [/rules/SC1-1-1-text-alternative]